nybell/non-add-paper/README.md

 DOI: https://doi.org/10.1101/2025.10.10.25337750

 Repository contains code, data (simulated phenotypes), and results (from analyses using simulated phenotypes) from the pre print listed above.
-Code is run script by script (to confirm successful execution) and is mixed between running on a local PC (Mac Silicon M1 Pro) and an HPC (Snellius).
+Code is run script by script (to confirm successful execution) and is mixed between running on a local PC (Mac Silicon M1 Pro; MacOS Sonoma 14.5) and an HPC (Snellius).
 UK Biobank data can be accessed on their platform for approved researchers (https://www.ukbiobank.ac.uk/use-our-data/research-analysis-platform/).
 The Python package versions used can be found in the '/code/required_packages_...txt' files.

 Raw simulated genotype data, UK Biobank GWAS summary statistics, and data files processed for ML/DL models can be found at: https://zenodo.org/records/17552313

 #### Setup (local)
-Code to set up virtual environment with package versions used for local code.
+Code to set up virtual environment with package versions used for local code (MacOS).
 ```
 brew install pyenv pyenv-virtualenv
 pyenv install 3.10.12